 Note: This is #1 in a series of posts.
 If you have not read the Foreword to the series, I hope you will do that first: Foreward

-We start this series off by looking intently at all the words Jesus uses to paint this rather colorful picture and we also look at the words Jesus did not directly say, but rather, “inferred.”
-And we w do that by looking at this very first sentence of this parable: “The parable of the Great Teacher.”
+We start this series off by looking intently at all the words Jesus uses to paint this rather colorful picture and we also look at the words Jesus did not directly say, but rather, implied.
+And we do that by looking at this very first sentence of this parable: “The parable of the Great Teacher.”

 In our own congregation we have a man who hopefully will soon have two sons.
 And we look at that young family and one of the things we may well wonder is, how will these little boys grow up?
 What will they be?
 Good, bad, average?
 Successful?
 Unsuccessful?
 And we realize that a lot of the answers lie in how they shall be raised, and how much education they will have and what will they do with their education.
 There are some traits which you can control and there are some beyond your power.
 We use the word “spoiled” in a passive sense.
 That is, we spoil children, they do not come spoiled nor do they spoil themselves.
 Children of college trained parents have the tendency to go to college themselves.
 Beyond that, parents who highly value a college education will see to it that their children at least have the chance to attend college.
 What will the two boys become?
 It is partly our doing and it is partly theirs.
 The examples we set before them, the path we help them to walk, the expectations we place upon them, as parents, will determine a whole lot of what indeed they shall become.